milasudril/wad64/README.md

   appear last.
 Also, the lump name must end with a null byte.
 That is why only 255 bytes are allowed.
 The last byte must always be a null byte.

-* WAD64 forbids overlapping lumps
+* WAD64 forbids overlapping lumps.
+Note however, that a file of zero length, may have the same start offset as any other file.
+This is similar to `[[no_unique_address]]` attribute in C++.

 ## Common archive features that are not supported nativly

 * Hierarchical directory structures.
-However, since it is possible to have longer lump names, it can be emulated by follwing some convtion.
+However, since it is possible to have longer lump names, it can be emulated by following some convention.
 For example, it is possible to us `/` in lump names.
-  Another possiblity is to have WAD:s inside WAD:s.
+  Another possibility is to have WAD:s inside WAD:s.
 This works, because the file format allows full random access.
 The utility application `wad64` uses the first approach because it is simpler to implement.